 Property generating foreign source income.
-For information on the GAA treatment of property that generates foreign source income, see sections 1.168(i)-1(f) and 1.168(i)-1T(f) of the regulations.
+For information on the GAA treatment of property that generates foreign source income, see sections 1.168(i)-1(f) of the regulations.

 Change in use.
 Special rules apply to figuring depreciation for property in a GAA for which the use changes during the tax year.
 Examples include a change in use resulting in a shorter recovery period and/or more accelerated depreciation method or a change in use resulting in a longer recovery period and/or a less accelerated depreciation method.
 See sections 1.168(i)-1(h) and 1.168(i)-4 of the regulations.